Town of Windsor Chartered 1768

 A petition for a new town to be erected at Gray’s Landing was presented to the Assembly of North Carolina.
 The committee returned a report favoring Gray’s Landing and on January 8, 1768 the Assembly passed a act to create Windsor on the Cashie River.

 Windsor was not spared the ravages of the Civil War because after the fall of Roanoke Island near Plymouth, several forces occupied the entire area.
 There were some small scrimmages in and around town between Union and Confederate forces.

 By the mid to late 1800’s the Cashie River was being utilized as the primary means of shipping goods and supplies to and from the area.
 Shipping routes not only serviced the towns along the Roanoke, they also traveled to Norfolk, Va. and points north to Baltimore, Maryland.

 The 1900’s brought railroads and better highways to move goods in and out of the town.
 We have thrived with small industries and agriculture.

 Today we are a small community that enjoys its heritage and shares our many historical and natural resources with ours visitors.
-These include but are not limited to the following: The Livermon Park and Mini Zoo, the Craftsman’s and Farmers Museum, the Roanoke Cashie River Center and Museum, Historic Hope Plantation, the Wetlands Walk, Russell’s Back in the Day Museum, and the Cashie River Tree Houses.
+These include but are not limited to the following: The Livermon Park and Mini Zoo, the Craftsman’s and Farmers Museum (call the town office to make an appointment), the Roanoke Cashie River Center and Museum, Historic Hope Plantation (call for hours), the Wetlands Walk, and the Cashie River Tree Houses.